-3.0 Deeston waitings Library Constitution SA Objectives Appraisal of Site Ideas for mitigation 1.
+Table 19: Policy 3.6 Beeston Mailings SA Objectives Appraisal of Site Ideas for mitigation 1.
 Housing 56 homes.
+The garage to the south of the site has now been included within the site boundary.
 2. Health GP services 679m from site.
 Hetley Pearson Recreation Ground (private) adjacent, Dovecote Lane Recreation Ground 186m from site, Borehole Allotments 188m; Attenborough Nature Reserve 214m from site.
-3. Heritage Potential harm to an area including non-designated heritage assets in Dovecote Lane area.
+3. Heritage Non-designated heritage assets within the area of the site including the Victoria Hotel Local Interest Building (located opposite to the site) and the Shipstone and Sons Local Interest Building which is located on part of the Dovecote Lane frontage to the site.
 Consider Dovecote Lane Conservation Area designation.
+Opportunity to retain, protect and enhance the Shipstone and Sons Local Interest Building on the Dovecote Lane frontage of the site.
+This could be a 'gateway building' to the site.
 4. Crime 5.
 Social Co-operative 235m, County Stores 242m from site.
 Chilwell High Road 696m from site.
 The Victoria Hotel 13m from site.
 Rylands Junior School 403m from site, Trent Vale Infant and Nursery School 532m from site.
-6. Biodiversity and Green Infrastructure No effects.
+6. Biodiversity and Green Infrastructure Brownfield site; most of the buildings have been demolished.
 7. Environment and Landscape 8.
-Natural Resources and Flooding 9.
-Waste 10.
-Energy and Climate Change 11.
-Transport Several metres from Beeston Rail Station.
+Natural Resources and Flooding Brownfield site.
+There is the potential for contamination from previous uses at the site.
+Within Flood Zones 2/3 but within an area which benefits from flood defences.
+Remediation of any potential contamination.
+9. Waste 10.
+Energy and Climate Change

+SA Objectives Appraisal of Site Ideas for mitigation 11.
+Transport Within close proximity to Beeston Rail Station.
 Millennium Cycle Route and quiet roads off A6005 to north.
 Queens Road for all major local bus services.
+Tram stops within approximately 700m.
 12. Employment Stimulates construction and other jobs.
-13. Innovation Adjacent to The Boots Company site and Enterprise Zone, Beeston Business Park.
+13. Innovation Located adjacent (on the northern side of the railway line) to the Beeston Business Park Enterprise Zone; planning permission has recently been granted for mixed use development at the site.
 14. Economic Structure